esipil/phase-1-project/README.md

 https://esipil.github.io/phase-1-project/
 ```

-## Copyright

-This project belongs to Timothy Lenku and any use or modification to it is allowed upon request without which anyone who uses or modifies it will be held liable

-## License
+## Copyright and License
+Copyright and licesing can be found on the license document on the second branch